ilbers/isar/RECIPE-API-CHANGELOG.md

 `CONFIG_RPMB` and you only need the daemon for RPMB access.
 Default is 1, but this will eventually be changed to 0.
 Therefore, explicitly set the variable to 1 to stay compatible.

+### Support for new optee_ftpm

+By setting `MS_TPM_20_REF_DIR` in an optee-ftpm recipe, it is now possible to use the new optee_ftpm code base from the OP-TEE project.
+That variable has to point to a subdir in `WORKDIR` which contains the unpacked ms-tpm-20-ref source code.